Unicorn-Barf/JavaScript_Quiz_Game/README.md

 ​
 ### The challenge
 ​
 This challenge involved building a coding quiz game from scratch using HTML, CSS, and JavaScript.
-The challenge was a great way to practice doing a coding assessment that could be assigned to me during an interview.
+The challenge was a great way to practice doing a coding assessment that could be assigned to me during a job interview.
 My coding quiz game runs dynamically, takes user input, and utilizes local storage to keep track of highscores.

+Some features include: dynamically reading/writing using local storage and user input, timer function, accessing and manipulating an array of objects, and multiple event listener functions.
 ​
 ### User Story
 ​